nekocode/create-android-kotlin-app/README.md

 ```

 ### The Prsenter Inherited From Fragment!!
 **[Using the Fragment to implement Presenter maybe is one of the best ways!](http://zhuanlan.zhihu.com/p/20656755?refer=kotandroid)** Now we can move the logic which depended on Activity's lifecycle to Presenter.
-And we can also use `setRetainInstance(true)` to solve the screen rotation problem.

 It look like this:
 ```kotlin